jeffrey1183/side-project-music-room-data/git/html.md

 ![](/assets/lecture 1_2.png)

+#git checkout
+Change we currently are in the repository.
+We can change one branch to another branch.

 如果要 move to 其他 branch 的指令是

 `git checkout feature`

 這樣就會 master branch 轉到 feature 這個 branch

+#git commit -am
+It means add all of the files that I've changed that I've already been tracking and commit them at the same time.
+Just combines few steps in a one.

+#git push --set-upstream

+#git merge
+Allows two separate branch and combine them together.

 到 8:35
 https://www.youtube.com/watch?v=XQs5KcUj-Do